-I stood in the doorway making just enough noise to cause the staff to look up and noticed me.
+I stood in the doorway, making just enough noise to cause the staff to look up and notice me.
 They flushed and poised to dart out the door.
 I blocked them just enough to force them to excuse themselves.
-Satisfied I stepped aside and snorted in disgust.
+Satisfied, I stepped aside and snorted in disgust.
 Well, at least I didn’t have to pack; that was done for me.
 I hoisted my pack over my shoulder and marched off.

 The task for the night was to find the Reverend Doctor Martin Luther King memorial and report back with what was inscribed on the memorial.
 Again, today I would sit on my fat Google ass and just look it up.
 In the day, I had to hoof it there in absence of a horseless carriage.

-It was apparent that my move to the memorial was intentionally steered for the late night hours.
-It was just as apparent that a fellow like me was going to stand out like a Masai warrior in Shanghai, and possibly, just possibly not welcome in the hoods surrounding the memorial.
-Keep ‘em out of their comforts zones; keep ‘em on the scare.
+It was apparent that my move to the memorial was intentionally steered for the late-night hours.
+It was just as apparent that a fellow like me was going to stand out like a Masai warrior in Shanghai and possibly, just possibly, not be welcome in the hoods surrounding the memorial.
+Keep ‘em out of their comfort zones; keep ‘em on the scare.
 I got it.

-Well one thing I did fancy, was that if I was going to be put in this sort of situation, there would have to be some kind of Mike Force (rescue) to keep eye on me.
+Well, one thing I did fancy was that if I was going to be put in this sort of situation, there would have to be some kind of Mike Force (rescue) to keep an eye on me.
 Certainly, they would be in a car of sorts.
-But block after block I watched my six.
+But block after block, I watched my six.
 I knew what it was like to be followed by a car, and this was not at all what it looked like.

 I resigned to the notion that my safety net was just out there, and I didn’t need to bother myself with finding it.
 I resorted to looking at my map as little as possible to try to hold off as long as I could from tipping my hand that I was not from around there… but that hand was pretty much spilled over many blocks ago.

-I could practically see his kind face and hear Dr. King’s strong voice as I read the words that I have known well for years.
+I could practically see his kind face and hear Dr. King‘s strong voice as I read the words that I have known well for years.
 I paused there briefly in tribute to a great American.
-Looking at the dates of his birth and death I calculated that he was just 39 when he died.
+Looking at the dates of his birth and death, I calculated that he was just 39 when he died.
 I was 39 myself that year.
-I considered how much the man had accomplished in his short life, and I wondered if I had been a good enough man myself, in my 39th years on Earth.
+I considered how much the man had accomplished in his short life, and I wondered if I had been a good enough man myself in my 39 years on Earth.